fliptanedo/pollica-invites/README.md

 # pollica-invites
 Bash + XeLaTeX script for generating invitation letters for Pollica

+## Known issues
+* 3/9/22: the input csv file needs each line to end with a space and a newline

 ## Files

 `PollicaInvite.tex` is a XeLaTeX letter template.
 It assumes that one has the Rift and Fira Sans fonts available.
 (You can edit this in `FlipLetteHeader.tex`.)
 The `\figures` folder contains images.